RickCogley/eSolia-Old-2017-Site/content/en/sip-print.md

 With the ability to record advanced functions like voicemail and “follow-me” calls forwarded to mobile phones or off-premise phone numbers, SIP Print shows the expandability and value of IP standards.

 CALL RECORDING / PLAYBACK FEATURES

-▪	Call recording in standard .WAV format
+* Call recording in standard .WAV format
-▪	Call playback on standard media players
+* Call playback on standard media players
-▪	Windows Media Player
+* Windows Media Player
-▪	Adobe Media Player
+* Adobe Media Player
-▪	Apple QuickTime
+* Apple QuickTime
-▪	Search by User Name
+* Search by User Name
-▪	Search by Area Code and Prefix
+* Search by Area Code and Prefix
-▪	Extension and Name lookup
+* Extension and Name lookup
-▪	Caller ID
+* Caller ID
-▪	Fast Forward and Rewind
+* Fast Forward and Rewind
-▪	Time and Date stamping
+* Time and Date stamping
-▪	Email-ready call file formats
+* Email-ready call file formats
-▪	Multiple manager access
+* Multiple manager access
-▪	Remote access & remote administration
+* Remote access & remote administration
-▪	Archive and audit trail
+* Archive and audit trail
-▪	Column sort (on the fly)
+* Column sort (on the fly)
-▪	Web-based GUI
-Firefox & Safari)
+* Web-based GUI (Firefox & Safari)